Featured List

 An ideal risk-reward ratio for scalping trading would be 1:2 or 1:3 since a trader in this mode could execute several trades during a session.
 This ensures collecting gains fast when a position is winning.

-Stop-loss and take-profit are mandatory in scalping, mostly for inexperienced trading in this mode.
+Stop-loss and take-profit are mandatory in scalping, especially when trading cryptocurrency assets.
 Avoid big losses and missing profits by including these types of orders.

 Risk Management in Scalping